MeshaelAlessa/lm-evaluation-harness/OURREADME.md

 # LM Evaluation Harness - Our Tasks

-This repository contains custom evaluation tasks for the **LM Evaluation Harness** framework.
+This repository contains custom evaluation tasks *Benchmarks in Arabic* for the **LM Evaluation Harness** framework.
 Follow the steps below to set up and run the tasks.

 ---